WWF The Main Event: The Main Event

-The Main Event (1988) took place and aired live on Friday February 5, 1988 at 8pm ET from the Market Square Arena in Indianapolis, Indiana.
+The Main Event took place, and aired live, on Friday February 5, 1988 at 8pm ET at Market Square Arena in Indianapolis, Indiana.
 The live broadcast drew a 15.2 Nielsen rating and 33 million viewers, both records for American televised wrestling.

-The match between André the Giant and Hulk Hogan saw André receive the pinfall victory despite Hogan's shoulders not being down.
-It was revealed post-match that the referee was not the assigned referee, Dave Hebner, but rather his twin brother, Earl Hebner, who was hired by Ted DiBiase as part of a storyline screwjob.
-After the match, André attempted to surrender the title to DiBiase.
-Then-WWF President Jack Tunney said the title could only change hands by pin or submission, and said that by attempting to surrender the title, André had actually vacated it.
+The match between André the Giant and Hulk Hogan saw André receive a pinfall victory despite Hogan raising his left shoulder before a count of two could be reached.
+It was revealed, post-match, that the referee who worked the match was not the assigned referee, Dave Hebner, but rather his twin brother, Earl Hebner.
+Earl had been hired by Ted DiBiase to cheat Hogan out of the belt.
+Immediately after the match, André surrendered the title to DiBiase.
+Later on, WWF President Jack Tunney said the title can only change hands by pinfall or submission.
+Tunney acknowledged that the referee's decision is final but, due to André surrendering the belt, he declared the title to be vacant.
 Following the vacancy, a single elimination tournament was held at WrestleMania IV to crown the new champion.

 The Strike Force vs. The Hart Foundation match was still in progress when NBC signed off.
-In 2014, when the WWE Network uploaded this episode to its on-demand section, the ending of the match was added in.
+In 2014, when the WWE Network made available this episode to its on-demand section, the ending of the match was added in.